nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **:information_source: Take Note:**<br>

 - All fields are Required.
-- PATIENT or DOCTOR must contain the valid IC of a Patient in the Database.
+- IC must contain the valid IC of a Patient or Doctor in the Database.

 </div>